-On September 13, news that President McKinley was failing reached Vice President Roosevelt as he was coming down from the mountain at Lake Tear-of-the-Clouds.
-News had already taken some time to reach him, but Roosevelt calmly continued to eat his dinner.
-He had no intention of returning to Buffalo unless he was really needed.
-Upon receiving another message, he made plans to leave the next day.
-The last message, received at 10 p.m., indicated that the president was dying, and thus Roosevelt began his famous dash through the night to Buffalo.
+On September 13, news that President McKinley was failing reached Vice President Roosevelt as he was coming down from Lake Tear-of-the-Clouds.
+Another message, received at 10 p.m., indicated that the president was dying, and Roosevelt began his famous dash through the night to Buffalo.

 In 1901, a series of events in Buffalo unfolded that pushed Vice President Theodore Roosevelt into the presidency.
 This two-part blog post will illustrate the tumultuous turn of events that began at the Pan-American Exposition.